victor-shepardson/feedbacker/readme.md

 ### Filters

 The filter module splits the signal into equal power low and high frequency halves, using a crossover filter pair around the spectral centroid.
-An additional filter shares the same center frequency, and can be chosen to be band pass, band stop, or off.
-The resonance of this filter is exposed to the player.
+Optional bandpass and bandstop filters share the same center frequency; the resonance of these filters are exposed to the player.
 A control balancing the amplitude of low and high frequency parts is also available.
 The low and high components are passed as two channels to the next module.
 A graph of gain as a function of frequency shows the filter response for each channel, with the low frequency channel colored blue and the high colored red.

 ### Granulation